|

 Iran on Oct.
 16, 2008, outlawed the death penalty for juveniles

 (people whose offences were committed when they were under 18).
+A

-to abolish execution for juveniles and replace it with life imprisonment
+abolish execution for juveniles and replace it with life imprisonment

 with possibility of parole.
 Hossein Zabhi, Assistant Attorney for